No scope available.

 This SAE Standard applies to 12 V, flooded and absorptive glass mat lead acid automotive storage batteries of 200 minutes or less reserve capacity and cold crank capacity greater than 200 amperes.
 This life test is considered to be comprehensive in terms of battery manufacturing technology; applicable to lead-acid batteries containing wrought or cast positive grid manufacturing technology and providing a reasonable correlation for hot climate applications.
 This document is intended as a guide toward standard practice, but may be subject to change to keep pace with experience and technical advances.

-Automotive and railroad diesel fuels, in general, are derived from petroleum refinery products which are commonly referred to as middle distillates.
+Automotive and locomotive diesel fuels, in general, are derived from petroleum refinery products which are commonly referred to as middle distillates.
 Middle distillates represent products which have a higher boiling range than gasoline and are obtained from fractional distillation of the crude oil or from streams from other refining processes.
-Finished diesel fuels represent blends of middle distillates.
+Finished diesel fuels represent blends of middle distillates and may contain other blending components of substantially non-petroleum origin, such as biodiesel fuel blend stock, and/or middle distillates from non-traditional refining processes, such as gas-to-liquid processes.
 The properties of commercial distillate diesel fuels depend on the refinery practices employed and the nature of the crude oils from which they are derived.
 Thus, they may differ both with and within the region in which they are manufactured.
-Such fuels generally boil over a range between 163 and 371 °C (325 to 700 °F).
-Their makeup can represent various combinations of volatility, ignition quality, viscosity, sulfur level, gravity, and other characteristics.
-Additives may be used to impart special properties to the finished diesel fuel.
+Such fuels generally boil, at atmospheric pressure, over a range between 130 °C and 400 °C (approximately 270 °F to 750 °F).

 SAE J2601 establishes the protocol and process limits for hydrogen fueling of light dutyand medium duty vehicles.
 These process limits (including the fuel delivery temperature, the maximum fuel flow rate, the rate of pressure increase and the ending pressure) are affected by factors such as ambient temperature, fuel delivery temperature and initial pressure in the vehicle’s compressed hydrogen storage system.
 SAE J2601 establishes standard fueling protocols based on either a look-up table approach utilizing a fixed pressure ramp rate, or a formula based approach utilizing a dynamic pressure ramp rate continuously calculated throughout the fill.
 Both protocols allow for fueling with communications or without communications.
 The table-based protocol provides a fixed end-of-fill pressure target, whereas the formula-based protocol calculates the end-of-fill pressure target continuously.